 However, they are the fasces that you may have noticed outside.
 The difference here is that we are inside the memorial.
 As with the inside of Rome's walls, the ax is prohibited.

 The sculptor, Daniel Chester French, wanted to convey the two main qualities of Lincoln that he felt were important, Lincoln's thoughtful and compassionate nature (emancipation) as well as his forceful nature (prosecuting the great war).

 If you look away too fast, you might not notice that Lincoln is asymmetrical.

 Look closely and you will see that one side of Lincoln (your right) is tense while the other side is relaxed.
 Take a look at his face, eyebrows, hands, and feet as well as his clothing.
 Notice the differences?

 To Lincoln's right (contemplative and thoughtful) is his most enduring speech, the Gettysburg Address.

 It was a short and poetic speech that recalled the ideals of representative government defined by the American Revolution and placed the preservation of these ideals the cause of the Union in the Civil War while calling for a new birth of freedom.

 Because the aim of the memorial was to celebrate the reunification of the northern and southern states over the emancipation of slavery, the symbols and images of the latter are secondary.

 Click the image to enlarge.

-Don’t miss: Two of Lincoln’s most famous speeches carved into the sides of the Memorial.
-Also, when you are climbing the stairs, be sure to check out the spot where Martin Luther King, Jr gave his famous “I have a Dream” Speech.
+Don’t miss - When you are climbing the stairs, be sure to check out the spot where Martin Luther King, Jr gave his famous “I Have a Dream” Speech.
 A marker is carved into the landing where he was standing.